-Interestingly, the classroom visits had more ambiguous, partially unintended effects regarding the other two explanations.
-First, when asked about gender differences in preferences, the share of students who agree with the statement that "women don't really like science" is relatively low in the control group (16 percent of girls and 20 percent of boys in Grade 10; 7 percent of girls and 15 percent of boys in Grade 12), but it increases substantially due to the interventions for both genders, by 4 to 10 percentage points.
-Second, the baseline shares of boys and girls who declare that women face discrimination in science-related jobs are much larger (around 60 percent); these too increase for both genders, by 7 to 15 percentage points.
-These unintended effects on students' perceptions of gender roles in science could have arisen as an effort to rationalize why there are so few women in science-related careers, making students more likely to agree with the simplistic view that "women don't really like science" and to subscribe to the idea that women face discrimination in science careers.
+Interestingly, the classroom visits had more ambiguous, partially unintended effects regarding the other two possible causes.
+First, when asked about gender differences in preferences, the share of students who agree that "women don't really like science" is relatively low in the control group (16% of girls and 20% of boys in Grade 10; 7% of girls and 15% of boys in Grade 12), but it is substantially higher owing to the interventions for both genders, by 4 to 10 percentage points.
+Second, the baseline shares of boys and girls who say that women face discrimination in science-related jobs are much larger (between 53 and 62%); these too increase for both genders, by 7 to 15 percentage points.
+These unintended effects on students' perceptions might represent an effort to rationalize the small number of women in science-related careers, making students more likely to agree with the simplistic view that "women don't really like science" as well as subscribing to the idea that women face discrimination.